Houston Metro: Metro Police

 Metro operates its own police department.
 With over 185 Texas peace officers and 88 non-sworn, civilian employees, the department's main goal is to ensure safety and security on the transit system.
-The department was established in 1982 and is accredited with the Commission on Accreditation for Law Enforcement Agencies (CALEA), one of only five public transit police departments in North America to be so.
+The department was established in 1982 and is accredited with the Texas Police Chiefs Association (TPCA), one of only five public transit police departments in North America to be so.

 State law grants Metro Police jurisdiction in the counties in which Metro is located, provides services, or is supported by a general sales and use tax.
 As peace officers, state law also grants Metro Police the power to arrest without warrant for any felony, breach of the peace, disorderly conduct or intoxication offense that is committed in their presence or view while in Texas.
 They may also make an arrest pursuant to a warrant anywhere in Texas.

 Headquarters

 The Metro headquarters are in the Lee P. Brown Administration Building in Downtown Houston.
 The $41 million 14 story glass and steel building has over 400000 sqft of space.
 The facility includes the Downtown Transit Center, a Metro Ride store, a Houston Police Department storefront and toilets for transiting passengers.
 The building was designed by Pierce Goodwin Alexander & Linville.
 As of August 2010, two floors of the building are not occupied and are not used in any way.

 The building was scheduled to open in early 2004, coinciding with the beginning of the METRORail.
 The groundbreaking was held in 2002.
 Patti Muck, a spokesperson for METRO, said that the agency would save $273 million, assuming that the agency occupied the building for a 30-year span instead of renting for the same length of time.
 The Federal Transit Administration, a part of the federal government of the United States, paid 80% of the construction costs, while Metro paid the other 20%.

 The “Houston in Harmony” mural l in honor of Mayor Lee P Brown was commissioned by the Honey Brown Hope Foundation and its founder, Tammie Lang Campbell, in 1999.
 It was moved March 23, 2005, to the Lee P. Brown Metropolitan Transit Authority Administration Building, where it is on permanent display.

 Previously the Metro headquarters were in the Louisiana Place (now the Total Plaza), also in Downtown Houston.
 The agency occupied 10 floors in the building and did not receive any federal funds to cover the $3.8 million annual rent.
 The Metro Board Room was located on the 16th floor.
 Total Petrochemicals USA, a subsidiary of TotalEnergies, moved into the space that was previously occupied by METRO; the agency scheduled its move into the Brown building to occur in January 2005.
 Metro's lease of 193000 sqft of space expired in April 2005.